Pipeline YAML Reference#

 property is simple: you do not

-want your jobs to be executed forever and you need to be able to set a time
+want your jobs to be executed endlessly, and you need to be able to set a time

 limit for the entire pipeline as well as for individual blocks and jobs.